 “Hi love” Jones replied the gorgeous looking Lianna who had come to open the door.
 She had on a Mauve mesh build corsage maxi dress.
-Her golden-bronze hair was packed neatly, allowing the pony tail to gently stroke the side of her shoulder as she tilted her head to the right and welcomed him with a broad smile.
-Mr. Norbert was already sited in the parlor waiting.
+Her golden-bronze hair was packed neatly, allowing the ponytail to gently stroke the side of her shoulder as she tilted her head to the right and welcomed him with a broad smile.
+Mr. Norbert was already seated in the parlor waiting.

 “Papa, c’est jones” (dad, this is Jones).
 They both shook hands and then Mr. Norbert asked Jones to have a seat.
-Mr. Norbert, ci-devant banker turned stock broker was a man of peaceful disposition.
-He was a little man too, one the French would call petit.
+Mr. Norbert, ci-devant banker turned stockbroker was a man of a peaceful disposition.
+He was a little man too, one the French would call petite.
 He was smoothly shaved, exposing his dimple, the one thing that Lianna wished she had inherited from him.
 He had hazel eyes that looked like wells of compassion and also like they could search a man’s soul.

 “She tells me you are the second sweetest guy she has met” Mr. Norbert prodded.
 Jones looked Lianna with the corner of his eye.
-Her eyebrows were lifted and had become curved and central to her fore head.
-Her expression spelt guilt.
+Her eyebrows were lifted and had become curved and central to her forehead.
+Her expression spelled guilt.

 “Yes sir, I believe I am all she has told you I am” Jones replied.